IntersectMBO/ouroboros-network/CONTRIBUTING.md

 comes with [`io-sim`]: `io-classes` expose a very similar API that the `base`, `async`, `stm` and `time` packages provides.

+### Important Coding Remarks

+* Please note that across this code base we are using a custom time functions which are measured in seconds not nano or microseconds as similarly named functions in `base` do.
+This applies to:
+  - `timeout`
+  - `threadDelay`
+  - `registerDelay`
+  - `registerDelayCancellable` (which does not exist in `base`) They all use `DiffTime` rather than `Int`, so you can use fractional values if needed.

+  Failing to notice this, might lead to bugs where a delays which supposed to be in order of seconds will be measured in months (`3*10^6` seconds ~ one month)!

 ### Style Guides

 The network & consensus have slightly different style guides, see